 The leg press is an excellent exercise for developing leg muscles.
 Here’s a breakdown of the top leg press machines for your home gym.

-The leg press machine is a popular way to build lower body muscle and improve strength.
+The leg press machine is a popular way to build lower body muscles and improve strength.

 Load it up with some weight and push it up or horizontally.

 While the leg press isn’t as super-duper as the barbell squat for athletic performance , the machine does a GREAT job at building leg muscle.